kristyly/cse15l-lab-reports/LabReport3.md

 ```
 In this example, I am searching for all of the lines that do not have a space in the file `/Cohenetal_CreamSkimming.txt`.
 This is useful if each paragraph in a volume of text files is labeled with a number and I want a list of all of the paragraphs and its location.

+### Command 3
 ```
 $ grep "<string>" --exclude=*.<file type> --exclude-dir=<directory>/
 ```
 This command searches for a string while exluding a specific file or directory.
 The output will have the lines that contain the string on the right side and its path on the left side.
+I found this command through ChatGPT.

 ```
 $ grep -r "poverty" --exclude-dir=biomed/ --exclude-dir=government/